luastoned/obs-csgo/README.md

 graphics-hook64.dll
 ```

-Further the path will be patched in OBS to load the same dlls but from the new location.
+Further the library path in OBS will be patched to load the same dlls but from the new location.

 ## Installing the Plugin